ourarash/timeout-percentage/README.md

 You can also cancel the timeout before it ends.

-## Limitation
+## Update
-Currently only one active timeout can be used at each time.
+It can be called multiple times in parallel to setup multiple parallel timeouts.

 # Install